-Source: Guggenheim Investments, JP Morgan.
-Data as of 6.30.2022.
+Source: Guggenheim Investments, S&P LCD, Bank of America.
+Data as of 9.30.2023.

 Prior to the GFC, investor sponsorship was largely dominated by hedge funds, structured investment vehicles, and Wall Street trading desks.
 However, post-crisis regulation has all but eliminated these highly leveraged investor types.
 Today's CLO investor base is primarily composed of large institutional asset managers, banks, and insurance companies.
 These investors do not employ the high leverage strategies of the pre-crisis investor base and, as a result, are less prone to the forced selling that arises from mark-to-market volatility and margin call pressures.